Early applications are advisable for logistics and distribution training scheme vacancies – especially for those with major employers.

 - liaising with transport companies, suppliers and clients

 - ensuring that quality objectives and delivery deadlines are met

 - administering stock control

-Graduates can become warehouse managers if they have warehouse experience.
+Some employers favour applicants with an undergraduate degree; graduates can become warehouse managers if they have warehouse experience.
 Graduate schemes in logistics, offered by the likes of Royal Mail and DHL, may provide warehouse management experience and could allow you to take your career in this direction.
 These schemes are often open to graduates in all degree subjects, though sometimes employers express a preference for a logistics- or business-related degree.
-You can see vacancies on TARGETjobs here.
+You can see vacancies on TARGETjobs here:

 - managerial skills

 - time management ability

 - interpersonal skills